Interrupts

 FF0F — IF: Interrupt flag

-Any set bits in the IF register are only requesting an interrupt.
-The actual execution of the interrupt handler happens only if both the IME flag and the corresponding bit in the IE register are set; otherwise the interrupt “waits” until both IME and IE allow it to be serviced.
+The actual execution of the interrupt handler happens only if both the IME flag and the corresponding bit in the IE register are set; otherwise the

 Interrupt Handling

-instruction (the current PC is pushed onto the stack and then set to the address of the interrupt handler).
+IEandIFregister descriptions above) is called by the CPU.
+This is a regular call, exactly like what would be performed by acall <address>instruction (the current PC is pushed onto the stack and then set to the address of the interrupt handler).

 The following interrupt service routine is executed when control is being transferred to an interrupt handler: